Labour laws in Argentina include:

 i Employment relationship

-Written employment contracts are not required by law, with the exception of fixed-term employment contracts and employment agreements of crew members (employees who render services on vessels).
-Since every aspect of the employment relationship is regulated in detail by the applicable labour laws, there is no need to execute a written employment contract.
-However, written contracts are implemented by the employer in the case of high-ranking employees or when the parties want to regulate aspects of the employment relationship, such as bonuses, golden parachutes, retention plans, or confidentiality or non-compete clauses.
+Written employment contracts are not required by law, with the exception of fixed-term employment contracts and employment agreements for crew members (employees who render services on vessels).
+Since every aspect of an employment relationship is regulated in detail by the applicable labour laws, there is no need to execute a written employment contract.
+However, written contracts are implemented by employers in the case of high-ranking employees or when the parties want to regulate aspects of the employment relationship, such as bonuses, golden parachutes, retention plans, or confidentiality or non-compete clauses.
 It is understood that as employees usually cover the permanent needs of the employer, labour hiring is on permanent basis.
-However, fixed-term employment contracts are accepted to meet temporary requirements.
+However, it is accepted that fixed-term employment contracts meet temporary requirements.

-In the event of dismissal without cause prior to the expiration of the term of the contract, the employer should pay damages in addition to the severance due as a result of the termination.
-Generally, case law has determined that the damages should be equivalent to the salary of the agreed term.
+In the event of dismissal without cause prior to expiry of the term of the contract, the employer should pay damages in addition to the severance due as a result of the termination.
+Generally, case law has determined that the damages should be equivalent to the salary for the agreed term.
 However, the employee is not entitled to severance pay if the contract was terminated because its term expired and the employee has been employed less than a year.
-If employed for a year or more, the employee is entitled to half the compensation based on seniority (one monthly salary per year of service or a further monthly salary for any part of a year that exceeds three months (see Section XII.i, 'Compensation based on seniority')).
-The fixed-term contract should not last more than five years.
+If employed for a year or more, the employee is entitled to half the compensation based on seniority (one month's salary per year of service or a further month's salary for any part of a year that exceeds three months (see Section XIII.i, 'Compensation based on seniority')).
+A fixed-term contract should not last more than five years.

-There are other non-permanent contracts, such as temporary contracts for the accomplishment of specific goals of the employer related to extraordinary services and when it is not possible to foresee the term of the contract.
+There are other non-permanent contracts, such as temporary contracts for accomplishing specific goals of the employer relating to extraordinary services and when it is not possible to foresee the term of the contract.